justincy/d3-pedigree-examples/README.md

 * D3 does not handle [pedigree collapse](https://en.wikipedia.org/wiki/Pedigree_collapse) well.
   D3 trees are designed to only ever branch out; there is no built-in mechanism for allowing the tree to collapse.
-There are two options for handling this ourself:
+Here are some options for handling this ourself:

   1. Duplicate common ancestor nodes instead of collapsing the pedigree.
 This is only feasible if you don't use a dynamic tree.
 When D3 processes updates to a dynamic tree, it relies on all nodes having a unique ID.
 So to make this work with a dynamic tree you would need to generate unique IDs for each duplicated person in the pedigree.
-     This _is_ possible, but it will be a pain.

   2. Allow the pedigree to collapse by only displaying a common ancestor once.
 We will let D3 draw the first connection then draw all other connections manually.
-Again, this is not trivial, especially if you want to have a dynamic tree.
+     This is not trivial, especially if you want to have a dynamic tree.
 There is an [example](http://bl.ocks.org/robschmuecker/6afc2ecb05b191359862) of this.
+It doesn't
-It's not a solution that scales well.
+     appear to be a solution that scales well.

   3. Try using [dagre](https://github.com/cpettitt/dagre), a library desgigned for rendering [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 There is an add-on available